 - There is a long list of high profile celebrity and VIP hacks that worked by abusing password recovery flows.
 You don’t want this to be you.

 Google had severe problems with secret questions.
 A couple of my old colleagues published research on it that’s worth reading or watching.

 Some examples of problematic Q/As:

 - Q: Favourite food.
 A: Pizza.
 The answer is always pizza.
 You can break into around 20% of English-speaking accounts with just a single guess using this answer.
-With just 10 guesses you can break in to over a third of all English-speaking accounts that have this question.
-For Korean accounts you can get into 43% of all accounts within 10 guesses.
+With just ten guesses, you can break into over a third of all English-speaking accounts that have this question.
+For Korean accounts, you can get into 43% of all accounts within ten guesses.

 - Q: On what day did I get married?
 A: Thursday.
-A custom question, but fatally flawed — the attacker needed only 5 guesses, too few to be detected as a brute forcing attempt.
+A custom question, but fatally flawed — the attacker needed only five guesses, too few to be detected as a brute-forcing attempt.

 - Q: In which city was I born?
 A: Seoul.
-In some countries almost everyone lives in a handful of large cities.
-Observing the language the ID verification UI is written in can thus narrow down the list of possible cities dramatically.
-For Korean accounts you only need 10 guesses to break 40% of accounts using this question.
+In some countries, almost everyone lives in a handful of large cities.
+Observing the language, the ID verification UI is written in can thus narrow down the list of possible cities dramatically.
+For Korean accounts, you only need ten guesses to break 40% of accounts using this question.

 SMS is unreliable, especially in some countries.
 Recovery codes will occasionally just not show up.
 You will eventually want to implement phone calls with speech synthesis as a result because phone calls are much more reliable, but now you need multi-lingual speech synthesis engines.

 Doing lots of SMSs or phone calls is extremely expensive, even if you can negotiate good bulk discounts.